 Operational Capacity Building and Training

-The Regional Support Office (RSO) partners with Bali Process Member States to strengthen coordinated responses to trafficking in persons and people smuggling.
-Through training, research, policy support and regional collaboration, the RSO helps governments and practitioners turn knowledge into action, guided by a victim-centered and gender-sensitive approach.
+The Regional Support Office (RSO) works with Bali Process Member States to strengthen coordinated regional responses to trafficking in persons and people smuggling.

 Find out more Find out more